How to call without a SIM card: 4 Tested ways

 Quo’s pricing offers three different plans for getting a second phone number.
 These include:

-• Scale: $35 per user per month for AI call tags, dedicated onboarding, and priority chat and email support
+• Scale: $35 per user per month for dedicated onboarding, priority chat and email support, inbound phone support, and AI call tags

 2. Google Voice: Second phone number for Google Workspace users